-- 6.29 Hampstead Village and South End Green offer village and neighbourhood environments that attract large and growing numbers of visitors, children attending the many local schools and their parents.
+- 6.27 Hampstead Village and South End Green offer village and neighbourhood environments that attract large and growing numbers of visitors, children attending the many local schools and their parents.
 The commercial, social and environmental health of these centres is heavily dependent on footfall and the maintenance of a pleasant and welcoming experience for pedestrians.
-Visitors do not follow linear paths and frequently wish to browse and move from one side of the road to the other. - 6.30 The sustainability of Hampstead and South End Green centres depend on measures that maintain high levels of permeability, improve driver behaviour and avoid concentrations of pedestrians at specific crossing points, so that pedestrians and shoppers feel able to cross the streets freely and safely. - 6.31 Yet, substantial traffic volumes not only affect air quality, but result in vehicle dominance, making Hampstead's streets less pleasant and frustrating the Mayor's objective to encourage more sustainable forms of travel.
-Our 2023 survey showed that far from diminishing, traffic through Hampstead High Street during peak hours increased by up to 7% compared with 2019.
+Visitors do not follow linear paths and frequently wish to browse and move from one side of the road to the other. - 6.28 The sustainability of Hampstead and South End Green centres depend on measures that maintain high levels of permeability, improve driver behaviour and avoid concentrations of pedestrians at specific crossing points, so that pedestrians and shoppers feel able to cross the streets freely and safely. - 6.29 Our High Street Survey in 2023 showed that the number of pedestrians using the Oriel Place zebra crossing on weekday afternoons and weekends consistently exceeded all other road users combined.